 The final component separating genuine marketing emails from email blasts is the quality of the content you send.

 Email blasts are all about the sender.
-They generally consist of straight advertisements with little thought to the person opening the message.
+They generally consist of advertisements that do not prioritize the person opening the message.

 Strong marketing emails are about the person receiving them.
 These messages may include helpful tips and tricks or insightful news articles.
 When they do directly advertise products, the advertisements are personalized to the recipient and targeted to showcase a specific sale, for example, or a new product.
 These emails are interspersed with other messages that offer more targeted content.

-The idea behind sending quality content is that you show your customers that you care about their needs and are passionate about your industry.
-Studies show that customers are willing to spend more money when they trust a brand.
+The idea behind sending quality content is to show your customers that you care about their needs and are passionate about your industry.
+Studies show customers are willing to spend more money when they trust a brand.

 Sending messages that positively impact your customers’ lives can go a long way toward building the trust and goodwill that keeps them loyal to your brand.